bobbyiliev/introduction-to-bash-scripting/ebook/en/content/008-bash-arrays.md

 But just in case you are not a developer, the main thing that you need to know is that unlike variables, arrays can hold several values under one name.

-You can initialize an array by assigning values devided by space and enclosed in `()`.
+You can initialize an array by assigning values divided by space and enclosed in `()`.
 Example:

 ```bash
 my_array=("value 1" "value 2" "value 3" "value 4")